New managing director for JOHAN Sports

 Periodization is a commonly used term in sports.
 But what does periodization mean?
 And which principles can you, as a trainer or coach, integrate into your training schedule?
 In the coming weeks, we will answer these questions and we will discuss the different principles of periodization.
 We will start this series with a blog about periodization for one week.

 Periodization, also known as workload management, holds that ‘a schedule is systematically planned with the use of scientific knowledge to make sure that every phase of your training has the right training stimulus’.
 Even though this definition states the goal of periodization, it does not tell you how you need to do this.
 In the coming weeks, we will, therefore, highlight this aspect of periodization.

 Translating this to training programs: players need 2-3 days to recover from match load (1).
 However, in this period the next training sessions are already planned.
 Therefore, recovery sessions and/or less intense training sessions are the way to go!
-The day after the match, the training with predominantly consists of running and stretching exercises, and it is of utmost importance to avoid intensive small sided games (e.g. 3v3) on small field sizes (e.g. 15x10m).
-By avoiding these exercises, the players have the time to fully recovery from match load.
+The day after the match, the training predominantly consists of running and stretching exercises, and it is of utmost importance to avoid intensive small-sided games (e.g. 3v3) on small field sizes (e.g. 15x10m).
+By avoiding these exercises, the players have the time to fully recover from match load.

 Don’t make monitoring to hard on yourself, start with the monitoring of the most important variables: total distance, sprint distance, accelerations, and the way players perceive the training (rating of perceived exertion (RPE); see image).

 Do you want more information about JOHAN or are you interested to see how the JOHAN system works?
 Let us know!Contact JOHAN